Lakeside Amusement Park (Virginia): Decline and closure

 The pool eventually declined in popularity as home swimming pools became popular and after courts mandated desegregation.
-In 1967, the pool was filled in as part of an expansion project, the highlight of which was a new wooden roller coaster named the Wild Cat.
+In 1967, the pool was filled in as part of an expansion project, the highlight of which was a new wooden roller coaster named the Shooting Star, which replaced the Wildcat.
 Lakeside remained a popular destination through the 1970s and early 1980s, though larger parks such as Kings Dominion and Busch Gardens were beginning to draw away visitors.
-Nearby Masons Creek inundated the park during the flood of November 1985.
+Nearby Mason Creek inundated the park during the flood of November 1985.
 Somewhat surprisingly, the park was able to repair the damage and even construct new attractions for the 1986 season.
 Unfortunately, that year a maintenance worker, a 19-year old named Tom Austin, was struck and killed by the roller coaster, due to the noise of a weed trimmer preventing him from hearing the roller coaster as it came down a hill at a high speed, during a test run.

 The park's updates had failed to reverse the decline in attendance and revenues.
 The park also occupied a very valuable parcel of real estate at the intersection of two highways only a mile south of Interstate 81.
 Lakeside Amusement Park closed its gates for the last time on October 19, 1986.